Amir-Voloshin/DynamicEarlyExit/README.md

 # Dynamic Early Exit
+This repository implements a dynamic early exit strategy aiming to enhance the computational efficiency of large language models (LLMs) while maintaining prediction quality.
+The framework extends the LayerSkip methodology with novel heuristics, including Repeated Tokens, Cosine Similarity, Token Confidence Convergence, Adaptive Convergence, Entropy-Based Threshold, and Max Probability, to determine stabilization in token predictions.

 This repository is built off of the repository provided for the implementation of [LayerSkip: Enabling Early Exit Inference and Self-Speculative Decoding](https://arxiv.org/abs/2404.16710).